 The result will be a panel dataset with yearly outcome, treatment, and covariate measurements for 4,214 unique “forest cells” in Cambodia and 22,502 cells in Tanzania, which we will use to identify the impact of proximity to Chinese-funded infrastructure project locations on forest cover outcomes.

-Our findings will be released next month, so stay tuned to learn more about this first-of-its-kind evaluation!
+Our findings will be released soon, so stay tuned to learn more about this first-of-its-kind evaluation!